 The 2018 Hartwell Estate Sauivgnon Blanc is sourced from the Hartwell’s own property – almost across from Etude Winery in Carneros.
 Medium yellow in color offers beautiful aromatics – citrus driven with notes of pomelo, an orange peel zest, citrus blossom, lemongrass, guava and kiwi.
 Intensely flavored across the entire palate, delicious with a flinty type minerality nuance towards the finish.
 Rounded with pleasing texture, ripe but a brightness of acidity.
 A very balanced showing that drinks nicely by itself.

-After you spend some time in the caves you will reach the “tasting grotto”, their dimly lit VIP room with a romantic table set for eight people.
-Here you can really taste the quality of the wines; their Estate Cabernet is exemplary – we tried the 2004 vintage.
+The Hartwell Vineyards Estate Cabernet Sauvignon is exemplary – we tried the 2004 vintage.
 Unlike previous versions which were 100% varietal Cabernet Sauvignon this vintage was blended slightly with Petit Verdot.
-There is great depth of flavor in this wine and it is very dark in color with layered flavors of ripe blueberry and blackberry.
-The finish is anchored with smooth tannins and just a bit of dustiness representing their unique terroir.
+This wine is noticeably dark in color; it shows a rich depth on the palate with layered flavors of ripe blueberry and blackberry.
+The finish is anchored with smooth tannins and just a bit of dustiness, a nod to their Wappo Hill terroir.